Conor McCarthy (association footballer): Club career

 A Blarney native, McCarthy began his career with local club Blarney United, before signing for Cork City.
 Whilst playing for Cork's under-19 team, McCarthy captained Cork to a 1–0 UEFA Youth League win over HJK Helsinki - the first victory by an Irish club in the competition's history.
 McCarthy signed for Scottish club St Mirren in January 2020.

+Barnsley

 In June 2022 it was announced that he would sign for English club Barnsley on 1 July 2022, signing a three-year contract.

+In January 2024, he joined League Two club Swindon Town on loan until the end of the season.

+He was released by Barnsley at the end of the 2024–25 season.

+Northampton Town

+On 23 June 2025, McCarthy agreed to join League One side Northampton Town on a two-year deal upon the expiration of his Barnsley contract.

 International career

 McCarthy has represented the Republic of Ireland at under-18 and under-21 level.